brucefan1983/NEP_CPU/README.md

   pair_style nep
   pair_coeff * *  NEP_HBCN.txt C
   ```
+  Firstly, we should set `pair_stype` to `nep`, showed in the first line.
+Then we need set the NEP potential file and atom types by the command `pair_coeff`.
+Two asterisks `* *` mean every atom type will be set an element type or `NULL`. `NULL` means this potential doesn't consider the atom type.
+In this example, we set atom type `1` in LAMMPS data file to element `C` in NEP potential file.
 * The interface also supports multi-element system and hybrid potentials.
 Take a NEP model `NEP_PdCuNiP.txt` as an example.
 In this NEP model file, the first line is `nep3 4 Pd Cu Ni P`.
 Then in your LAMMPS input file, the next setting is allowed:
   ```shell
   pair_style hybrid/overlay nep nep ij/cut 1.0